 The Dancers of Damelahamid is an Indigenous dance company from the Northwest Coast of British Columbia.
 Their rich history of masked dance inspires a compelling performance, celebrating the diversity and time depth of the many beautiful Indigenous cultures across Canada.
 Through dramatic dance, captivating narrative, intricately carved masks, and elaborate regalia, the Dancers of Damelahamid transform time and space, and bridge the ancient with a living tradition.

-The National Creation Fund’s Investment of $120,000 will facilitate the Dancers of Damelahamid’s collaboration with two international Indigenous coastal dance creators, and provide support for a large cast of performers, an enhanced technical team, and several additional multimedia and design residencies.
+The National Creation Fund’s investment of $120,000 facilitated the Dancers of Damelahamid’s collaboration with two international Indigenous coastal dance creators, and provided support for a large cast of performers, an enhanced technical team, and several additional multimedia and design residencies.